 Read the Teacher’s Notes on raccoon dogs and foxes in folktales.

 Read the Teacher’s Notes on folktales.

-Created by The Japan Foundation, Sydney (2002 May)
+Resource created by The Japan Foundation, Sydney (May 2002).